S11Kelevra/42-Core-Projects/README.md

 Get Next line
 ---
-Function used to get lines from inputs.
+Function used read and reuturn lines from a given file descriptor.
+Succesive calls to the function returns the next line untill the EOF.
+Bytes read is defined by `BUFF_SIZE` macro in the header.

+Returns